mohammedehab2002/mohammedehab2002.github.io/index.md

 ## Research Interests

-I'm interested in robotics, especially synthesizing agile controllers for underactuated systems, and bio-inspired robots.
+I'm interested in robotics, especially underactuated and bio-inspired robots.
 I'm also interested in optimization and numerical methods, especially semi-definite optimization.